Samsung Galaxy S23 Ultra rumoured to feature 200-megapixel camera sensor

 Samsung will likely unveil the S23 Ultra sometime in early 2023.

-Source: Ice Universe, Android Police
+Source: Ice Universe Via: Android Police